Every business at every stage must be able to answer two questions:

 Knowing your customer is also essential.
 But surprisingly, in all their day-to-day busyness, companies can easily forget exactly who they are trying to serve.

-The art and science of customer segmentation can get a bit complicated, but there’s a simple framework I’ve been using with enterprise, SMB, and startup clients for the past few years that seems to work well to sharpen thinking and provoke new insights.
+The art and science of customer segmentation can get a bit complicated, but there’s a simple framework I’ve been using with enterprise, SMB, nonprofit, and startup clients for the past few years that seems to work well to sharpen thinking and provoke new insights.

 The Four Filters